About arc42

 Conventions

-• Calls to gamey/users must use finite timeouts.
+• Calls from game to gamey must use finite timeouts.

 Scope